Step-by-Step Guide

 Select your technology stack based on three factors: the complexity of the agent's task, your team's technical skills, and the integration requirements.
 For agents that need custom reasoning logic, multi-step workflows, or sophisticated tool use, code-based frameworks like LangChain or LangGraph provide the most flexibility.
 For agents focused on connecting existing tools and routing data, no-code platforms like n8n or Make offer faster development with lower technical requirements.

 Choose your language model provider based on the agent's performance needs and budget.
 OpenAI's GPT-4o and Anthropic's Claude are the leading options for complex reasoning tasks.
 For simpler classification or extraction tasks, smaller and cheaper models may be sufficient.
-Consider using different models for different steps in the agent's workflow, using a powerful model for complex decisions and a faster, cheaper model for routine processing.
+Consider using different models for different steps in the agent's workflow — a powerful model for complex decisions and a faster, cheaper model for routine processing.

 Plan your memory architecture early.
-If the agent needs to remember past interactions, you will need a database for conversation history.
-If it needs to reference business knowledge, you will need a vector database for RAG-powered retrieval.
+If the agent needs to remember past interactions, you'll need a database for conversation history.
+If it needs to reference business knowledge, you'll need a vector database for RAG-powered retrieval.
 Popular options include Supabase with pgvector, Pinecone, or Weaviate.
 The memory architecture affects both the agent's capabilities and the infrastructure requirements.

 3